How to learn Chinese for foreigners

 First, set your target when learning a language, for example, you only want to speak in Chinese, and you do not need to write passages, do not spend too much time on advanced grammar rules, only learn those easy and functional one.
 If you only have 2 hours per week learning Chinese, spend it on listening for sure.

-Language learning consists of two training aspects, the elements training and the skills trainingchinese language
+Language learning consists of two training aspects, the elements training and the skills training

 Action